SANTHOSHS-MCA23/Week_4_Boston/README.md

 Step 3: Drag the index file into the browser to see the result.

 # Future Enhancements:
-In future iterations of this project, several enhancements can be considered:
+# In future iterations of this project, several enhancements can be considered:

-Additional Data: Include more comprehensive data about city employees, such as their departments, positions, and years of service.

-Improved User Interface: Enhance the user interface to make it more user-friendly and visually appealing.

 Search Functionality: Implement a search feature to allow users to search for specific employees or filter results based on criteria such as salary range or department.

 Sorting Options: Add the ability to sort the employee list by different criteria, such as salary, name, or department.